CSU-Theory-Suite/theory-suite-wiki/sphinx/source/running_calculations/example_descriptors_workflow/example_descriptors_workflow.rst

 .. highlight:: default

-One thing to note from teh structure and coordinates is that there are no hydrogens.
+One thing to note from the structure and coordinates is that there are no hydrogens.
 RDKit requires you to add explicit hydrogens if you want them to be a part of the molecule.